sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ```
 Note the MAX_ORDER_ID variable value.

-Start new transaction and run the first update DML statement.
+Start a new transaction and run the first update DML statement.
 ```sql
 -- Begins a transaction in the current session.
 BEGIN;